DIDGERIDOO ARTIST

 BIOGRAPHY (Reviews Below)

-record several albums from ambient to upbeat.
+Inspired and influenced by traditional and contemporary didge players, like David Hudson and Plack and Soames, John has gone on to record several albums from ambient to upbeat helped by undertaking a sound engineering course.
 The Cornish caves and coastal waters inspired John’s first atmospheric album in 2005: Out The Back.
 He recalls: “It was great to record something that felt so close to the Cornish shore and the landscape.
-I have a real connection to nature here; It is my Outback.”
+I have a real connection to nature here; it is my Outback.”
 Almost a hermit, he mixed the album in his quiet secluded farmhouse.
-And a few years later the well established De Wolfe Music Productions took on board his album.
-He has recorded several music albums and, after listening to Seasick Steve's music with his wicked stomp box, John decided to create his own stomp box and a bass beat that worked so well with the didgeridoo that he hasn’t looked back since!
-A further progression was to include drums and of late the Cajon.
+Other didge albums followed such as 'Tukka Dawn', a spiritual consciousness concept album.
+By now, John had incorporated the stomp, after being inspired by Sea Sick Steve's performances on his.

 Reviews